elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 04 Crisp Notes - Sociology in India.md

 #### **Introduction**

-**Urbanization** is the process of population shift from rural to urban areas, the corresponding decrease in the proportion of people living in rural areas, and the ways in which societies adapt to this change.
+**Urbanization** is the ***process of population shift from rural to urban areas, the corresponding decrease in the proportion of people living in rural areas, and the ways in which societies adapt to this change***.
 It is a key indicator of economic and social development.
 In India, urbanization is closely linked to the process of **migration**, which is the movement of people from one place to another with the intention of settling.
 Together, these processes are reshaping the social, economic, and cultural fabric of the nation, creating both opportunities and immense challenges.

 ### **Note 7.1: The Process and Impact of Urbanization**